dayoon-ko/dayoon-ko.github.io/_pages/about.md

 Recent News!
 ======
-Our paper "DynamicER: Resolving Emerging Mentions to Dynamic Entities for RAG" was accepted in EMNLP 2024!
+Our paper "DynamicER: Resolving Emerging Mentions to Dynamic Entities for RAG" was accepted in EMNLP 2024 Main!